ToolJet/ToolJet/docs/docs/widgets/calendar.md

 Determines whether the calendar would display a `day`, a `week` or a `month`.
 Setting this property to anything other than these values will make the calendar default to `month` view.

+The view that is currently selected will be exposed as the variable `currentView`.

 #### Show toolbar

 Determines whether the calendar toolbar should be displayed or not.